Azure/spark-cdm-connector/documentation/overview.md

 For information on defining CDM documents, see:
 [https://docs.microsoft.com/en-us/common-data-model/](https://docs.microsoft.com/en-us/common-data-model/).

-The connector is currently usign CDM OM version 1.2.0
+The connector is currently using CDM OM version 1.2.0

 ## Using the Spark CDM connector